-Relevant legislation to this section includes Section 25 of the Kenya Information and Communications (Broadcasting) Regulations, 2009, that requires broadcasters to provide equitable coverage and opportunities to registered political parties participating in an election and in particular to presidential candidates.
+Relevant legislation to this clause includes Section 25 of the Kenya Information and Communications (Broadcasting) Regulations, 2009 that requires broadcasters to provide equitable coverage and opportunities to registered political parties participating in an election and in particular to presidential candidates.
+Other relevant legislation includes, the Elections Act and Regulations of the Laws of Kenya.